 To sleep better:

 Regular exercise can help improve your mood, prevent diseases, and help you sleep better.
-It can also be a fun way to socialize, if you have a workout buddy or join a team sport.
+It can also be a fun way to socialize, if you have a workout buddy or join a team sport like basketball or soccer.

 In order to change a bad habit or develop a new one, it’s helpful to understand the psychology behind them, says Dr. Hassan.
 “The ability of the brain to adapt and learn something new is called neuroplasticity,” she explains.
 “A pathway in your brain is formed when you have a habit.
 The more you do the same activity, the clearer that pathway in your brain becomes, and you do the activity more automatically.”